-Nintendo Nes Classic Gets Hacked, Now Players Can Play Games From Other Consoles
+Nintendo NES Classic Gets Hacked, Now Players Can Play Games From Other Consoles

 According to Auto World News, hacker Madmonkey came up with the RetroArch program, which enables players to use other games for the Nintendo NES Classic.

-They said that the RetroArch program mimics other gaming consoles so even if certain games were supposed to be played only on the SNES, Sega Genesis or Game Boy they can now be played on the Nintendo NES Classic with the use of this program.
+They said that the RetroArch program mimics other gaming consoles so even if certain games were supposed to be played only on the SNES, Sega Genesis or Game Boy, they can now be played on the Nintendo NES Classic with the use of this program.

 Auto World News also said that installing the program is fairly easy since another hacker, who goes by the moniker “Soulctcher,” posted an instructional video on YouTube to help players figure out the RetroArch program.

-But despite the fun of playing other games with the Nintendo NES Classic the legal implications of using an unsanctioned program on a gaming console may strike fear in many law-abiding players.
+But despite the fun of playing other games with the Nintendo NES Classic, the legal implications of using an unsanctioned program on a gaming console may strike fear in many law-abiding players.

 Also, some people are saying that if players install the RetroArch program the wrong way there’s a high chance that they might “brick” their consoles.